mozilla-releng/scriptworker/docs/cot_overview.rst

 High level view
 ~~~~~~~~~~~~~~~~

-``Scopes`` are how Taskcluster controls access to certain features. `[1] <https://docs.taskcluster.net/manual/integrations/apis/scopes>`__ `[2] <https://docs.taskcluster.net/presentations/scopes/#/>`__  These are granted to `roles <https://docs.taskcluster.net/manual/integrations/apis/roles>`__, which are granted to users or LDAP groups.
+`Scopes <https://docs.taskcluster.net/manual/integrations/apis/scopes>`__ are how Taskcluster controls access to certain features.
+These are granted to `roles <https://docs.taskcluster.net/manual/integrations/apis/roles>`__, which are granted to users or LDAP groups.

 Scopes and their associated Taskcluster credentials are not leak-proof.
-Also, the way scopes are written, more people will have restricted scopes than you want, given any security-sensitive scope.
-Without Chain of Trust, someone with release-signing scopes would be able to schedule any arbitrary task to sign any arbitrary binary with the release keys, for example.
+Also, by their nature, more people will have restricted scopes than you want, given any security-sensitive scope.
+Without the chain of trust, someone with release-signing scopes would be able to schedule any arbitrary task to sign any arbitrary binary with the release keys, for example.

-The Chain of Trust is a second factor.
+The chain of trust is a second factor.
 The embedded GPG keys on the workers are either the `something you have <http://searchsecurity.techtarget.com/definition/possession-factor>`__ or the `something you are <http://searchsecurity.techtarget.com/definition/inherence-factor>`__, depending on how you view the taskcluster workers.

 Each chain-of-trust-enabled taskcluster worker generates and signs chain of trust artifacts, which can be used to verify each task and its artifacts, and trace a given request back to the tree.